MarginaliaSearch/MarginaliaSearch/run/readme.md

 Grab a cup of coffee, this takes a few minutes.

-This needs to be done whenever the crawler or processor has changed,
+This needs to be done whenever the crawler or processor has changed.

 ```
 $ docker-compose up -d mariadb